 Leah is an amateur athlete all-rounder and enjoys playing beach volleyball, indoor volleyball, and soccer.
 When she’s not chasing balls, you can find her at the barn with her horse, or running the river trails with her dog!
 She has also been enjoying the growing craft brewery scene in the province.

 Leah attained a Bachelor of Science in 2015 from Grant MacEwan.
 She then completed a Masters of Science in Physical Therapy at the U of A in 2017, where she pursued additional coursework in both chronic pain and sports medicine.
-Following graduation, Leah has expanded her practice to include pelvic floor treatment and dry needling.
+Following graduation, Leah has expanded her practice to include pelvic floor treatment, dry needling, and vestibular rehabilitation.

 Leah is authorized to use needles in practice and perform internal pelvic exams.